Gegrillte Ente vom Drehspieß: Die perfekte Ente von der Rotisserie

 Preparations for the best result

-What is important when buying a duck
+What is important when buying a duck?

-What are the preparation options
+What preparation options are there?

-How do I prepare my duck
+How do I prepare my duck?

 Preparation of the grilled duck